 World Vision Executive Director Rommel Fuerte highlighted the importance of multi-sectoral response to address violence against children during a prayer event for children held at World Vision Chapel.
 “Violence, physical or sexual, no matter what the form, is stealing the brighter future for every child.
 It takes away their dignity, their human rights, and their God-given protections”, said Fuerte.

-Rommel V. Fuerte is currently the Executive Director of World Vision Development Foundation (WVDF), he rose from the ranks started as Community Development Worker more than 18 years ago.
+Rommel V. Fuerte is the current Executive Director of World Vision Development Foundation (WVDF).
+He rose from the ranks started as Community Development Worker more than 18 years ago.

 His roles within and outside World Vision include Community Development Worker in Capiz, Surigao del Sur and Butuan City, Regional Coordinator in Northeastern Mindanao/Caraga Region, Training Officer for a highly successful tuberculosis treatment and prevention project called “Kusog Baga” covering 11 provinces and more than 10 cities in the Philippines, Invited Professor for Social Work courses in Southern Christian College, Director for Operations and Strategy Management for World Vision in the Philippines, Strategy Specialist for World Vision Asia Pacific Region based in Bangkok, Thailand covering 16 country offices, Independent Consultant for profit and non-profit organizations and special assignments for emergency responses in Indonesia and Iraq.

 Mr. Fuerte also served as Board member of the Philippine Coalition Against Tuberculosis (PhliCAT) and the Midsayap Chamber of Commerce & Industry.